ksadanand172/alice_interceptor/README.md

-# Alice - API Inspector Plugin (Minimal QA Version)
+# Alice - API Interceptor Plugin (Minimal QA Version)

-Alice is a lightweight HTTP inspector for Flutter applications.
+Alice interceptor is a lightweight HTTP inspector for Flutter applications.
 This modified version is tailored specifically for **QA engineers** and developers by providing essential features for API debugging.
 It includes a **shake sensor** to open API logs and a **Copy cURL** feature to reproduce requests effortlessly.

 ---